Adaptive rules for admin accounts

 It's up to you to decide how close you want to hold your online traffic up to scrutiny:

-• Block only highest risk scores Normal protection which blocks any activity that has the highest chance of coming from a non-human actor.
+- Block only highest risk scores Normal protection that blocks any activity that has the highest chance of coming from a non-human actor.
 This level of bot detection has a lower probability of blocking legitimate user activity.

 Step-up rules